Bizarre Facts About Military Divorces

 - The Servicemembers Civil Relief Act states that no court can enter any civil ruling against a deployed service member for at least 90 days after the suit is filed.

 While Military divorces aren’t necessarily easy to understand, a lawyer can help sort things out.
-Look for a a lawyer who has experience with military divorces, as they can help the process along using their knowledge of applicable law.
+Look for a lawyer who has experience with military divorces, as they can help the process along using their knowledge of applicable law.